ericrisco/gandalfs_invadrs/README.md

 - Open the folder with a terminal
 - use --> npm install
 - open whith a browser http://localhost:25565/

+### Playing instructions

+- User direction right or left to move Nyan Cat
+- Try (if you can) to avoid the fortune cookies dropped by the Gandalf's army
+- Use space to shoot rainbows
+- Sometimes the Gandalf's army will drop Redbulls.
+It will give you extra live!

 ### Dependencies: